 - Providing linkages to UCLA and community-based resources, including youth and family support groups.

 Primary Care: Our primary care doctors have particular expertise in gender-related concerns, and how these issues may impact your health and healthcare experience.
 We provide full primary care services to patients of all ages, including:

 - Chronic disease management, and referrals to specialists where appropriate

 - Assessment of medical readiness for gender-affirming treatments, including hormones and surgical procedures

 Gender-Affirming Hormone Management: Hormone treatment can reduce the distress from having a body that does not fully match one’s gender identity.
-Our primary care team works collaboratively with experienced endocrinologists to help each family make the best decision for their child.
+Our medical providers work collaboratively with each family to make the best decision for their child.
 Treatment options may include: